Energy

 Transformer

-The Transformer energy centre will consist of a CHP system to simultaneously generate heat and electricity for our buildings.
+The Transformer energy centre provides the University with an onsite energy centre, ensuring a resilient supply of both heat and power to all buildings within the Western Bank Campus.
+It consists of a CHP system to simultaneously generate heat and electricity for our buildings.

 A computer generated image of what the transformer will look like: A concrete and wooden building.